wfaler/ScalaSSH/README.md

 	%admin ALL=NOPASSWD: ALL

 If you wish, you may make this more restrictive by explicitly stating which commands will not require a password prompt instead of only giving a blanket no-prompt to everything run in sudo.

+## Contributing
+Considering the amount of *nix commands around and their standalone nature, contributions are more than welcome!
+Fork the repo and start implementing your favourite command in a type-safe manner.